ipfs-inactive/docs/content/introduction/how-ipfs-works.md

 Another great feature of the DAG and breaking content into blocks is that if you have two similar files, they can share parts of the DAG; ie, parts of different DAGs can reference the same data.
 For example, if you copyedit a document and change a few commas here and there, IPFS knows to only create new blocks for those small changes.
 Your old version and your new version can refer to the same blocks for everything else.
 This can make transferring versions of large datasets (such as genomics research or weather data) much more efficient because you only need to transfer the parts that are new or have changed instead of creating entirely new files each time.

 DAGs are a bit of a [“turtles all the way down”](https://ipfs.io/ipfs/QmXoypizjW3WknFiJnKLwHCnL72vedxjQkDDP1mXWo6uco/wiki/Turtles_all_the_way_down.html) scenario; that is, **everything** has a CID!
 You’ve got a file that has a CID.
 What if there are several files in a folder?
 That folder has a CID, and that CID contains the CIDs of the files underneath.
 In turn, those files are made up of blocks, and each of those blocks has a CID.
 You can see how a file system on your computer could just be a DAG.
 You can also, hopefully, how DAG trees start to form.
+For a fun visual exploration of this, take a look at our [IPLD Explorer](https://explore.ipld.io/#/explore/QmSnuWmxptJZdLJpKRarxBMS2Ju2oANVrgbr2xWbie9b2D)!

 Another important aspect of DAGs to note: if you change a small part of a DAG, the whole root will become different.
 Take a look at [this helpful illustration using bananas](https://media.consensys.net/ever-wonder-how-merkle-trees-work-c2f8b7100ed3) from our friends at Consensys.